Yagavi26/ASK/README.md

 # EXP 5 AMPLITUDE SHIFT KEYING

-# YAGAVI P
-# 212223060308
-# WRITE A SIMPLE ASK PROGRAM USING PHYTON
+ WRITE A SIMPLE ASK PROGRAM USING PHYTON
 # AIM
 To perform Amplitude Shift Keying{ASK} using Python